CKMurison/CV/README.md

 * Copywriting content for a range of different clients.
 * Designing content for social platforms using Canva

+### Labourer ###

+Worked in manchester and Sussex as part of a small team on numerous projects.

+* Kept workplace tidy, ensuring the safety of myself and colleagues
+* Tiling
+* insulating
+* Demolition
+* First fix carpentry
+* Roofing
+* Groundwork

 ### Street League & The Princes Trust (Jan 2019 - Oct 2019) ###

 * Attended sessions on interview techniques and proper workplace behaviour.